Five takeaways from the US Super Tuesday primary races

 “My message to the country is this: Every generation of Americans will face a moment when it has to defend democracy,” Biden said in a Super Tuesday statement.
 A centrist, he framed himself as the candidate of unity, offering a preview of his appeal to voters in November.

-“To every Democrat, Republican, and independent who believes in a free and fair America: This is our moment.
+“To every Democrat, Republican and independent who believes in a free and fair America: this is our moment.
 This is our fight.”